-Protein Powder Checklist: what to look for in a high quality protein powder
+Protein Powder Checklist: What to look for in a high-quality protein powder

 - No added sugars or artificial sweeteners.
-A natural sweetener, like stevia, is a great alternative since it won’t spike blood sugar levels.
+A natural sweetener (like stevia) is a great alternative since it won’t spike blood sugar levels.

 - No fillers, artificial flavours, colours or preservatives.

-- No dairy, gluten, soy, or other ingredients that can irritate your gut and cause inflammation (if you can tolerate dairy, whey protein may be ok for you).
+- No dairy, gluten, soy, or other ingredients that can irritate your gut and cause inflammation (if you can tolerate dairy, whey protein may be OK for you).
 If you have an intolerance of sensitivity to certain foods, make sure the protein powder you select does not contain them.

 - No other added ingredients that can compromise health.
 Research each ingredient on the label so you know what you are consuming.

 - Collagen Peptides by Vital Proteins (unflavoured).
-Learn more here.

-Purchase your protein powder here.
+Purchase my recommended protein powders here.

 Sign-up for Jennifer’s FREE 14-day smoothie challenge to experience a simple and natural approach for weight loss and better health.